All Episodes

 It's going to have an impact.

-It also will have an impact, by the way, in some of the primaries on the Republican side, because you have uh some of them not enough time, but you have had some states where abortion politics comes into play, you have more moderate candidates and more pro-life candidates, and that could change some of the dynamics in those races as well.
+It also will have an impact, by the way, in some of the prime areas on the Republican side, because you have some of them, not enough time, but you have some states where abortion politics comes into play.

-Let me get your take, uh, John McLaughlin.
+Let me get your take, John McLaughlin.

-He had a 41% approval rating.
+From January, he had a 41% approval rating.

 He had a 57% disapproval.

-So Biden's you know, for the Democrats and the liberal media, this is like Narcan for an addict.
+So Biden's, you know, for the Democrats and the liberal media, this is like Narcan for an addict.

-So in that same national survey, fifty percent of all voters call themselves pro-life, fifty percent call themselves pro-choice, but it's just gonna go back to the state.
+So in that same national survey, 50% of all voters call themselves pro-life.

-So, like in New York State where I'm from, which allows abortion, thanks to Andrew Cuomo, up until the baby is born, they allow abortions.
+So like in New York State, where I'm from, which allows abortion thanks to Andrew Cuomo, up until the baby is born, they allow abortions.

 That's not going to change unless we change the legislature.